fntechgit/yimbytown2024/src/pages/content-pages/registration.md

 ---
 ![Registration](yimbytown-header_registration-1-.jpg)

-We look forward to welcoming you, and together, we can make a meaningful impact in the world of housing and urbanism.
-We have established three levels of registration.
+We are sold out of tickets for the full conference!
+There are still tickets available for the Monday evening plenary featuring Julian Castro.

+We are still accepting sponsors and there are a few spots for the full conference reserved for sponsors.

 # [Register now](https://yimby.town/#registration=1)

-**Full Registration - $395**\
+~~Full Registration - $395~~ **Sold Out**\
 Full registration fees contribute to covering a wide range of essential costs that go into making YIMBYtown 2024 a success, including the space for bringing so many people together, food and logistics, as well as speaker costs.
 We appreciate your support.

 ~~Advocate Registration - $195~~ **Sold Out**\